TheOdinProject/curriculum/nodeJS/express/controllers.md

 ### Controllers

 As said earlier, controllers are just functions.
 They also classify as a middleware (at least in the Express world) that are used by route handlers.
 However, it's important to note that controller and middleware are distinct concepts.
 Controllers are a key component of the MVC (Model-View-Controller) pattern, a design approach for organizing software.
 Middleware, on the other hand, is a core feature of Express that allows you to run code, modify requests, or end the cycle at specific points in the request-response cycle.
-So we are basically using a core functionality of Express to write out patterns of code.
+So we are using middleware in Express to implement the "Controller" part of the MVC pattern.

 A controller comes into play whenever a request hits the server and a route matches the requested HTTP verb and path.
 The route determines which controller should handle the request based on the defined middleware chain.
-The appropriate controller then takes over, performing the necessary actions to fulfill the request..
+The appropriate controller then takes over, performing the necessary actions to fulfill the request.
 This could involve retrieving data from the model, processing the data, making decisions based on business logic, or updating the model with new data.

 Once the controller completes its tasks, it passes the processed data to the view.
 The view then renders this data into a format suitable for sending back to the client.
 Typically, this would be HTML.
 Later, when we cover building APIs, we can also send JSON responses like with the APIs that we've previously used e.g. Giphy API.